edwardsj9090/wordpress-automation/linux/README.md

 **OTHERWISE START HERE**

-**NOTE:** You do not need to prepend _sudo_ in step 3 because sudo is specified inside the script.
-If the script needs your password, it will ask.

 At the Linux command line:

 1. If _git_ is not installed, just run `sudo apt install git`